 Importance of Testosterone Treatment

-Unlike anabolic steroids, which contain testosterone in high doses for rapid muscle building, testosterone prescription medication aims to normalize hormone levels in men diagnosed with low serum testosterone levels or male hypogonadism .
+Testosterone medications, unlike anabolic steroids with high testosterone doses for quick muscle building, are designed to normalize hormone levels in men with low serum testosterone or male hypogonadism, as reported by Medicine Net .

 Testosterone treatments are critical for addressing low T symptoms, which include: